 To prevent construction delays please submit a PERMIT FOR PERMISSION TO BUILD at the earliest possible time.
-If you do not have all of the necessary information together, a preliminary discussion of your project with the ACC chairman might be helpful.
+If you do not have all of the necessary information together, a preliminary discussion of your project may be helpful.
+The chairman is a full time resident (well, almost) and is usually available.
+If not, contact Norm Horn.